nrfconnect/sdk-nrf/doc/nrf/ug_gzp.rst

 All encrypted exchanges of keys and data use a session token that is equivalent to the AES counter mode and provides protection against ciphertext attacks.
 In addition, all encrypted packets include an encrypted packet validation ID so that all packets are authenticated.

-The security features of Gazell provide counter measures against a range of potential attacks, including:
+The security features of Gazell Pairing provide counter measures against a range of potential attacks, including:

 * Frequency analysis attacks
 * Hostile device attacks